npruehs/ue4-rts/Documents/Manual/UserInterface.md

 _See the Health Bars section for an example.

 3. Create a component deriving from RTSConstructionProgressBarWidgetComponent, and set its Widget Class to your progress bar widget.
-4. Forward the Update Progress Bar event to your progress bar widget.
+4. Forward the Update Constrution Progress Bar event to your progress bar widget.
 5. Forward the Update Position And Size event to your progress bar widget.